usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 ### Licensing

+A license serves two purposes: it articulates ownership of the data and it describes the conditions for use of the data by others.
 Data released without an accompanying license cannot be used by anybody but the author.
 Publicly available is not the same thing as "public domain".
+Data repositories like [Zenodo] require declaration of a license in order to deposit data.

 Licensing of data is distinct from [licensing software](label-software-license-considerations).
 This is, in part, because, software and data may be released in different places,